 Extensive Research Description

 The story thus far, from photons up to cells: UV leads to mutations at the site of DNA photoproducts (rather than elevating genomic instability); the important photoproducts are cyclobutane pyrimidine dimers (CPDs) and (6-4) photoproducts, which join adjacent cytosines or thymines; only the cytosine mutates; these unique properties create a characteristic "mutation signature" for UV that can be seen in tumors decades later; sunlight mutates the P53 and PTCH genes in non-melanoma skin cancer; P53 is required for UV-induced apoptosis, which prevents mutations; apoptosis is signaled by DNA photoproducts in actively transcribed genes and by a product of UV-irradiated melanin; another cause of apoptosis is exposure of melanin to sunlight, particularly the melanin found in blonde and red hair; and our sun-exposed skin carries about 60,000 tiny clones of P53-mutant keratinocytes.
-Expansion of single mutant cells into clones is due to physiology rather than a 2nd mutation: UV-induced apoptosis deletes normal progenitor cells while sparing the mutant ones.
+Expansion of single mutant cells into clones is due to physiology, not a 2nd mutation: UV-induced apoptosis deletes normal progenitor cells while sparing the mutant ones.
 UV also tilts the progenitor cell's fate decision toward self-renewal rather than differentiation.
 Recently, we found two novel properties of CPDs: They can also be created in the dark by a novel physical chemistry process termed "chemiexcitation" that excites electrons in the skin pigment melanin, after which the energy transfers to DNA.
 They occur 100-fold more frequently at specific sites in the DNA that we term "hyperhotspots".
 Now, the lab is in the midst of some practical applications: